-Jazz Jennings Responds to Derick Dillard, Jill Duggar’s Husband, Being Fired From TLC
+Jazz Jennings Responds To Derick Dillard, Jill Duggar’s Husband, Being Fired From TLC

-It was recently announced that TLC has cut ties with Derick Dillard and will no longer be featuring him on their hit series, Counting On.
+It was recently announced that TLC has cut ties with Derick Dillard and will no longer be featuring him on their hit series Counting On.
 The announcement came on their social media following Derick’s most recent attack on I Am Jazz star Jazz Jennings, in which Derick again misgendered her and said that he was saddened TLC had her show on the same network he appears on.

-Jazz Jennings, who suffers from depression amongst other issues due to constant bullying, is shrugging the situation off in a move wise beyond her years.
+Jazz Jennings, who suffers from depression among other issues due to constant bullying, is shrugging the situation off in a move wise beyond her years.
 Instead of dwelling on Derick’s ignorant comments, Jazz has chosen to take the situation in stride.

 “In the face of constant ignorance and hatred I prefer to disregard negative opinions and continue moving forward with love,” she stated on her social media.

-TLC has made it abundantly clear that they do not agree with Derick’s words about Jazz and because of that, he will no longer be featured on any show on the network.
+TLC has made it abundantly clear that they do not agree with Derick’s words about Jazz, and because of that, he will no longer be featured on any show on the network.

 Derick Dillard attacked Jazz in the past, stating that just because she feels like a girl does not make it so.
 He then went as far in the recent past to state that Jazz’s parents are taking advantage of her.